krasch/spotbox/Readme.md

 Download a binary key from [spotify](https://devaccount.spotify.com/my-account/keys/) and put it into the `musikserver` directory.

-Copy `musikserver/credentials.default` to  `musikserver/credentials.py" and set your spotify credentials:
+Copy `musikservergitt` to  `musikserver/credentials.py" and set your spotify credentials:

 ## Running server